AlbertoRosado1/perlmutter_legacysim_runs/Y1/README.rst

     subrunlist_fn = os.path.join(subrunlist_dir,'subrunlist!_{}_INDEX.txt'.format(run))

-Modify the --array=1-N argument in the `job_array.sh` file, where N is the number of subarrays created in the orevious step.
+Modify the --array=1-N argument in the `job_array.sh` file, where N is the number of subarrays created in the previous step.
 Also notice that you can change the -o  and -e arguments to desired directories, change. according to region.
 Then run::

-    chmod u+x ./mpi_runbricks_runlist.sh
+    chmod u+x ./mpi_runbricks_subrunlist.sh
     sbatch job_array.sh

 After the run has finished change the INDEX in the `subrunlist_fn` in the `settings_runname.py` to reflect the following run, for example change from 1 to 2.